Leadership

 Sean Kidd, Board Member

 You may recognize Sean as your local Bookmobile driver!
-Sean serves as the Outreach Manager for the Athens County Public Library and is an alum of Leadership Athens County, a community development program led by the Athens County Foundation.
+Sean Michael Francis Kidd has lived and worked in Athens County for over a decade.
+With a work history ranging from food service to non-profit work, he has settled in as the Outreach Services Manager for the Athens County Public Library.
+As an alum of Leadership Athens County, a community development program led by the Athens County Foundation, Sean hopes to bring his knowledge of the needs and assets of Athens County to the table in his role as a Board Member.
+He currently resides with his wife in Athens, but plans to move to New Marshfield, where Tenderfoot happens to be located, to be closer to family.
 Sean earned a Bachelor of Fine Arts degree from Ohio University and enjoys the outdoors through disc golf.

 Board Member